sskylar/plynty-site/privacy.md

 + deliver the personalized financial services and customer support you request;
 + monitor and improve our Services for you;
-+ send updates about new feature that we are offering within the mobile app;
++ send updates about new features that we are offering within the mobile app;
 + perform fiduciary duties as required by law;
 + intercept potentially fraudulent or illegal activities.